What rosacea looks like

 The picture of rosacea is an ever changing cycle of symptoms which are influenced by many factors.
-The symptoms of rosacea can vary substantially from one person to another.
+With the proper treatment, your symptoms can be improved.
 The specific symptoms of your rosacea can also vary substantially from day to day and hour to hour.
 Rosacea consists of one or more primary symptoms and may include other secondary symptoms.

 Taking a picture of your rosacea can be beneficial in helping you to see what everyone else sees.
 Keeping a rosacea treatment and photo journal can be beneficial in tracking your rosacea treatment progress.
 Photos taken before and during the course of a treatment regimen can help to judge how effective your rosacea treatment really is.
 When keeping a rosacea food diary, they can also help to identify the causes of rosacea flushes.